MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

 ## Step 3: Provision Azure Database for MySQL

-Contoso admins provision a MySQL database instance in the primary East US 2 region.
+Contoso admins provision a MySQL database instance in the primary region (`East US 2`).

 1. In the Azure portal, they create an Azure Database for MySQL resource.

     ![MySQL](./media/contoso-migration-refactor-linux-app-service-mysql/mysql-1.png)

-2. They add the name **contosoosticket** for the Azure database.
+2. They add the name `contosoosticket` for the Azure database.
 They add the database to the production resource group `ContosoRG`, and specify credentials for it.
 3. The on-premises MySQL database is version 5.7, so they select this version for compatibility.
 They use the default sizes, which match their database requirements.

      ![MySQL](./media/contoso-migration-refactor-linux-app-service-mysql/mysql-2.png)

 4. For **Backup Redundancy Options**, they select to use **Geo-Redundant**.
-This option allows them to restore the database in their secondary Central US region if an outage occurs.
+This option allows them to restore the database in their secondary region (`Central US`) if an outage occurs.
 They can only configure this option when they provision the database.

     ![Redundancy](./media/contoso-migration-refactor-linux-app-service-mysql/db-redundancy.png)